How much does a funeral cost?

 While many prefer not to think about funerals, working out how you’ll be paying for it can save your family from the stress of not having enough money in an already trying time.
 Here are three key ways to pay for your funeral.

 Funeral Insurance: If you choose to take out funeral insurance, your family will receive a lump sum to cover the costs of your funeral.
 The money can be used in any way you specify, and it can be even used to pay off outstanding debts and bills.
-By choosing a funeral insurance provider that offers decreased premiums over time, you ensure your premiums do not rise in line with inflation.

 Savings: You can save up for your funeral expenses by opening a high-interest-earning account and putting away money periodically.
 By saving up over time, you can help make sure you leave enough money for your family to cover all the expenses of your funeral.